 The 2014-2015 season was by far one of the best in Warriors franchise history.
 Golden State finished the regular season 67-15, good for the best record overall in the NBA.
 This meant the Warriors would enter the 2015 playoffs as the number one overall seed with home-court advantage.
 For Golden State, this was important, as part of that 67-15 regular season record was a mind-boggling 39-2 record at home.
 This isn't a complete surprise, as the Oracle Arena is considered the hardest place in the NBA to go win a road game at this point and time.

-In round one of the playoffs the Warriors flat steamrolled the New Orleans Pelicans in a sweep, 4-0, and it really wasn't even close start to finish.
-Golden State moved on to round two, where they met the 5th seeded Memphis Grizzlies.
+In round one of the playoffs, the Warriors flat steamrolled the New Orleans Pelicans in a sweep, 4-0, and it wasn't even close from start to finish.
+Golden State moved on to round two, where they met the 5th-seeded Memphis Grizzlies.
 Of the four series the Warriors would play in this postseason, this one proved to be the most difficult.
 Memphis battled and battled the whole series, taking the Warriors to six games before the Warriors prevailed 4 games to 2, and in the process forced Golden State to grind a lot in this series as well.

-In the NBA draft, the Warriors held the 30th selection, and used it to take Damien Jones, the power forward from Vanderbilt.
-Their biggest off season move was the signing forward Kevin Durant, which was both highly publicized, and scrutinized.
+In the NBA draft, the Warriors held the 30th selection and used it to take Damien Jones, the power forward from Vanderbilt.
+Their biggest offseason move was the signing of forward Kevin Durant, which was both highly publicized and scrutinized.
 Many people cited this as an example of how the NBA players have way too much power, and it has ruined the league.